DoSomething/communal-docs/Homestead/readme.md

 Use the `sites` key to map your DoSomething project "domain" to a folder on your Homestead environment.
 Make sure to point to the `/public` folder for each project you add.

 ### Step 2: Configure /etc/hosts
-For each of the sites specified in the `Homestead.yaml` file, you need to add those "domains" to the `/etc/hosts` file on you local machine.
+For each of the sites specified in the `Homestead.yaml` file, you need to add those "domains" to the `/etc/hosts` file on your local machine.
 The `hosts` file will redirect requests for the specified project "domains" into your Homestead machine.

 <details>
 <summary><strong>Example /etc/hosts</strong></summary>